Like a Virgin (song): Other performances

-On the Celebration Tour, "Like a Virgin" was mashed up with "Billie Jean" and used as an interlude.
-The number, which depicted silhouettes of Madonna and Jackson dancing with each other, was criticized by the Washington Blades Kevin Naff: "[It] screamed 'He's the King of Pop and I'm the Queen' — it felt thirsty and superfluous".
-Nick Levine from NME also dismissed the performance, deeming it "misguided in light of Jackson's sullied reputation" and "the only dud visual in an otherwise stunning show".
+On the Celebration Tour, "Like a Virgin" was used as an interlude in a mashup with "Billie Jean".
+The number featured silhouettes of Madonna and Michael Jackson dancing together.
+Reception was negative.
+Kevin Naff of the Washington Blade considered it "thirsty and superfluous", while Nick Levine of NME deemed it "misguided in light of Jackson's sullied reputation" and "the only dud visual in an otherwise stunning show".

 Cover versions and usage

-Elton John (left) sang "Like a Virgin" at the 2010 Rock for the Rainforest, while "Weird Al" Yankovic (right) spoofed it under the title "Like a Surgeon" in 1985.
+Elton John (left, pictured in 2011) performed "Like a Virgin" at the 2010 Rock for the Rainforest benefit concert, while "Weird Al" Yankovic (right, pictured in 2016) parodied the song as "Like a Surgeon" in 1985.